alejobh/animating-svg-css/README.md

 We will have fun together, you will have a randomly generated team.
 You will have to work in the `group-option-#` where `#` will be given to you and your team.
 When you know the number, the steps are the same.
-The idea is to create an animation for the logo, blow up your imagination and show us your team's creation.
+The idea is to create an animation for the logo, let your imagination run wild and show us your team's creation.
 Remember this is not a contest, just enjoy and apply what you learnt.

 ## Special Thanks